Jamaican-Inspired Jerk-Spiced Seitan

 - 1 to 2 tablespoons lime juice, to taste

-- 1 teaspoon Jamaican jerk seasoning mix, or more, to taste
+- 2 to 3 teaspoons Jamaican jerk seasoning mix, or to taste

 - 2 tablespoons olive oil

 - 1 large red or yellow onion, quartered and thinly sliced